-The trio has become efficient, tight, & funky.
-They share a joy for music that’s quickly evident onstage.
-A particularly tasty drum fill from Nelson elicits a wide grin from Mayer.
-Yunker’s organ wizardry causes Nelson to break out in a perma-grin that spreads beyond the edge of the stage into the audience.
 “We have so much fun playing music, we try our hardest to bring 110 percent every time we play,” says Mayer.
-“Our goals for every show are making sure people are smiling, dancing, and having a good time.”
+“Our goals for every show are to find those divine moments of inspiration, and to make sure people are smiling, dancing, and having a good time!”

 “It’s very rare that an outsider gets to experience the recording of a band’s first album.
 I feel very lucky to have been involved with Danny, and Emery.
 At the beginning of the session we were basically strangers but by the end of the session, we were like family.
 That only happens when the music is right and the vibe is right.
 I know everyone who hears their album and sees these cats live will feel the same way.”